facebook

 Starting class with Visio Divina

-1. Look Deeply– During this phase, I ask each student to look deeply at the piece of art presented; notice what they don’t notice at a first glimpse, and Spend time looking and exploring the piece of art.
+1. Look Deeplyโ€”During this phase, I ask each student to look at the piece of art presented at a deeper level, to take the time to allow the artwork to make second impressions, and notice what they did not notice at first glance, to transition from the hectic time between classes to a more contemplative pace, and to spend time visually exploring the piece of art.

-2. Look Prayerfully– In the second phase, the students are to ask God what we should learn from this piece.
-Let it speak to us.
-Let God speak to us.
+2. Look Prayerfullyโ€”The students are then prompted to look in a new way and to seek from God what they should learn from this piece.
+Let it speak to them.
+Let God speak to them.

-3. Be Still– It is easiest to hear from God when we are still.
-Here I ask students to be still in the presence of God and the artwork and allow Him to speak to them.
+3. Be Stillโ€”It is often easiest to hear from God when we are still.
+Students are encouraged to be still in the presence of God and the artwork and allow Him to speak to them.

 Visio Divina in Practice

 Personally, I have found this short time with Visio Divina very gratifying.
-Some students really appreciate it, and some tolerate it, as is always the case with college students.
-But, I have found it to be a good way to reorient the students to a class, focusing on both art and God, rather than the distractions that occupied their minds before entering class.
+Some students really appreciate itโ€”even lamenting when they heard the false rumor that I had replaced the Visio Divina with a discussion about quotes in all my classesโ€”and some tolerate it, as is always the case with college students.
+Blending this ancient form of prayer with contemporary electronic visual media to deliver the image has proven to be a good way to reorient the students for class time, focusing them on both art and God rather than the distractions that occupied their minds moments earlier.

 Below is the first Visio Divina we ever did in a class.